BasThomas/basthomas.github.io/_posts/2021-09-06-auditing-objective-c-for-swift-interop.md

 }
 ```

-And, as you may have noticed, we can use this new "type" `Watch.Brand` — while
+And, as you may have noticed, we can use this new "type" `Watch.Brand`.
+Whilst
-`NSString` under the hood — only `Watch.Brand` "types" can be passed.
+`NSString` under the hood, only `Watch.Brand` "types" can be passed.

 ### Option Sets

 Imagine we'd want to describe what kind of _complications_ our watch has.
-For this, we can perhaps use an option set.
+For this, we can use an option set.

 In Objective-C: